HOW PLANTING TREES OFFSETS CARBON

 Forests and carbon sequestration

-Forests can sequester between 0.8 and 10 tons of carbon per hectare per year Depending on the tree species composition.
-As a rule, deciduous trees, like oak, are generally better at storing carbon than their coniferous counterparts because their wood is denser — but there are exceptions to this.
-Douglas Fir, Ponderosa Pine, and Redwoods stand out amongst evergreens, and other species like London Plane, Teak, and Eucalyptus have also proven their capabilities.
+That said, deciduous trees, like oak, are generally better at storing carbon than their coniferous counterparts because their wood is denser — but there are exceptions to this.
+Douglas Fir, Ponderosa Pine and Redwoods stand out amongst evergreens, and other species like London Plane, Teak, and Eucalyptus have also proven quite effective.
 When planting, careful balancing of ecological integrity and carbon sequestration capability is essential to ensure the success of the project — and the effectiveness of your offsets.

 So all we need to do is plant more trees, right?
 Unfortunately it isn’t that simple.
-While reforestation is an essential part of an effective climate change mitigation strategy, it’s important to note that on its own, planting trees alone won’t fix the climate crisis.
+While reforestation is an essential part of an effective climate change mitigation strategy, it’s important to note that planting trees alone won’t fix the climate crisis.

 Equally as important is forest conservation, reducing our emissions, and prioritizing planetary health.
 It's all interconnected, and we should be taking all of these actions to reduce our collective global greenhouse gas emissions.